 Clinical Impact of CDI

-Undoubtedly, more and more hospitals are improving at CDI, but there are still plenty of tips and tricks for improving it.
-Seven characteristics should be seen within clinical documentation for it to be recognized as high quality.
+Undoubtedly, more and more hospitals are improving at CDI through clinical documentation improvement programs, but there are still plenty of tips and tricks for improving it.
+Seven characteristics should be seen within clinical documentation for it to be recognized as high documentation quality.

 • Clear.